Guided Meditations for your spiritual growth

 Download the Mp3 guided meditations or live stream them.

-Consider joining Colleen’s Wisdom Well Way meditation classes to enjoy live guided meditations every month.
+Consider joining Colleen’s Wisdom Well Way group to enjoy live guided meditations every month.
 You are welcome to use this page as a resource to support your spiritual path.

 How to Meditate for spiritual growth, self-realization and enlightenment.

 Meditation can be used for many purposes, for relaxation, escape or to know your true self.

 These guided meditations serve self-enquiry, spiritual awakening—understanding the nature of your true self as non-dual awareness.